-Whip up this frosty whole foods treat in no time.
+Whip up this frosty whole foods nice cream recipe in no time.
 Spiked with a bit of chocolate, creamy Strawberry Chocolate Chip Nice Cream is a delicious and easy no churn, homemade way to stay on track. vegan + gluten free

+Before we get to this Strawberry Nice Cream recipe, a little back story.
 I’ve been in the throes of cleansing and… I’ve ditched gluten.
 For now anyway.
-Trying to tease out digestive issues that may or may not have something to do with my hypothyroid does not happen fast.
+Trying to tease out digestive issues that may or may not have something to do with my hypothyroid doesn’t happen fast.

 To be honest, the road so far hasn’t been easy.
 I’ve been emotional, distracted and immersed.
 Learning about gluten and its effects on those who are sensitive has given me a new appreciation for those affected by this intolerance/disease/allergen.
 I had no idea its impacts were so far-reaching.

 In addition, giving up gluten and my beloved sourdough bread has been like breaking up with an old friend.
 Its been hard.
 I’ve read about studies that indicate sourdough, through the fermentation process, is okay for those sensitive to gluten.
 My naturopath and others I’ve read are not convinced.
-When I eat gluten, I have no immediate effects like stomach cramps, nausea, bloating etc. My symptoms are apparently manifesting as quiet symptoms.
-Long term issues such as hypothyroid, minor infections that don’t seem to go away easily, ear infections for example, and inflammation which has detrimental longterm effects if left unchecked, are symptoms of sensitivity too.
+When I eat gluten, I have no immediate effects like stomach cramps, nausea, bloating etc. My symptoms may be manifesting as quiet symptoms.
+Long term issues such as a sluggish hypothyroid, hormonal imbalance and possible inflammation which has detrimental longterm effects if left unchecked.
+These are symptoms of sensitivity too.

 My goal is to accept this journey and to have peace about it.
 I feel like I’ve partially embraced it, but the baker in me is giving it the stink eye.
-Long term, it’s my hope that I’ll eventually get back to my glutenous ways.
+Long term and after testing, it’s my hope that I’ll eventually get back to my glutenous ways.
 But I also realize that may not be possible.

 In the mean time I’ve been experimenting with gluten free baking.
 I never imagined baking without gluten.
 But if I’m going gluten free, isn’t it a great time to be?
 There are many excellent gluten free resources from bloggers, and cookbooks in addition to the abundant array of gluten free and whole grain flours available.
 I can’t even imagine what it was like 10 years ago.